mrcbax/logoilab.github.io/Demux.md

 To get started, you'll need the following:

-- A Lattice HW-USBN-2A ICSP FPGA Programmer
+- A Lattice HW-USBN-2A ICSP FPGA Programmer (you can get one cheaply [here](https://cpcde.page.link/axst))
 - Wires and connector to connect from the Lattice programmer to the MacBook logic board.
 - A copy of the DeMux flashing software